 Beer made from fermented rice or millet is a popular beverage in this state.
-I decided to refer the Monpa cuisine, which is one of the famous and popular cuisine of the Monpa Tribe of Arunachal Pradesh.
+I decided to refer to the Monpa cuisine, which is one of the famous and popular cuisines of the Monpa Tribe of Arunachal Pradesh.

 The traditional Monpa cuisine is known for its tastes and generous use of chilly and fermented cheese.
 Some of the famous dishes from this cuisine are Zan, Khura, Thukpa, Gyapa-Khazi, Momos.
 Other Monpa delicacies are Khatzi, Pua, Kyola, Kharang.Bak-Tza Margu.